dbunker/SABR/README.md

 Run
 -------------------------

-To run SABR, provide the number of stages to use, an optional flag, and the input code
+To run SABR, provide the number of stages to use, an optional flag, and the input code.

 Example:
 ./sabr --all 20 test/Simple/simple.tb